In the open: White House advisers tussle over virus response

-WASHINGTON (AP) — In fighting over the White House’s handling of the coronavirus pandemic is spilling further into public view, with trade adviser Peter Navarro panning Dr. Anthony Fauci as President Donald Trump stands to watch.
+WASHINGTON (AP) — Infighting over the White House’s handling of the coronavirus pandemic is spilling further into public view, with trade adviser Peter Navarro panning Dr. Anthony Fauci as President Donald Trump stands watch.

 Fauci, the nation’s top infectious disease expert, called the criticism “nonsense” and “a bit bizarre.”